Go Modules

 Use

-for local development or custom forks.
-Avoid shipping code with permanentreplace
+replacefor local development or custom forks.
+Avoid shipping code with permanentreplacedirectives unless absolutely required.

 Conclusion